dp-betalock/DJITelloDrone-YOLOv8/README.md

 Combine YOLOv8 with a DJI Tello Drone!
 This project allows you to see the object detection results from your computer, control the drone with the Tello app, and save the results as a video export!

 ### Notes
-- There is a good amount of stuff to install; not recommended to start this project on low storage (unless you already fulfilled most of the requirements, of course)
 - The TelloCV_GitHubScript.py script features comments/annotations to help understand what happens at each line of code.

 # Usage/Instructions
 ### Requirements
+>[!IMPORTANT]
+- Not recommended to start this project on low storage (unless you already fulfilled most of the requirements, of course)
 - Windows 10/11
 - [Tello App](https://www.dji.com/downloads/djiapp/tello)
 - [Anaconda Package Manager](https://www.anaconda.com/download)
 - [PyCharm](https://www.jetbrains.com/pycharm/)
 - [Python 3.9](https://www.python.org/downloads/release/python-390/)
-- Visual Studio Build Tools (insert more info here)
 - [CUDA Toolkit 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive)
 > CUDA is for NVIDIA GPUs; CUDA Toolkit 11.8 works with PyTorch 2.1.0)
 - Download your desired YOLOv8 model size under 'Performance Metrics' and 'Detection (COCO)' at [Ultralytics YOLOv8 Docs](https://docs.ultralytics.com/models/yolov8/#performance-metrics) to acquire a yolov8(n/s/m/l/x).pt file that will be used later